Skip to the content.

 Multi-line Comments

-Multi-line comments start with /* and end with */.
-They can span multiple lines.
+Multi-line comments (sometimes called block comments) start with /* and end with */.
+They can span multiple lines, but can also be used on a single line.

 {